nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

+### Basic Usage

-It assumes both the field and the relationship method to have the same name.
+The field and the relationship method are assumed to have the same name.

 ```graphql
 type User {